 The word translated "redemption" in verse 24 is the word "lytruo."
 It refers to the practice of purchasing a slave for the purpose of setting him free!

-And this is also what Jesus has done for you!

-He bought us out of spiritual slavery to set us free from pain, guilt, and sin... all that was holding us back and keeping us down...
-Jesus wants to deliver us.
+And this is also what Jesus does for us!
+He buys us out of spiritual slavery to set us free from pain, and guilt, and sin... all that's holding us back and keeping us down.

-He "redeems" or purchases us in order to restore us to all that our Creator God meant for us to be.
+Jesus wants to "redeem" or purchase us in order to restore us to all our Creator God meant for us to be.

 For years two factory workers labored side-by-side.

-One was the classic underachiever - always late and lazy always on the verge of being fired...
-But one day his coworker noticed a remarkable change.
+One was the classic underachiever - always late and lazy - always on the verge of getting fired...
+But one day his co-worker noticed a remarkable change.

 Overnight, this slothful man began to care about his job.
 He became productive - a pleasure to work beside.
 His entire attitude was transformed.
-His co-worker wanted to know why!...
+And his co-worker wanted to know why!...
 He heard an amazing story...

-While in college this fellow had been involved in a fraternity hazing.
+While in college this man had been involved in a fraternity hazing.
 One night they'd taken a few freshmen to a long, dark, gravel road for a so-called "test of nerve."
 They put the freshmen in the middle of the road and drove straight at them.
 The kids were supposed to wait as long as possible before leaping to safety.
 Tragically, one of the young men froze...

 The factory worker was driving the car that hit the boy going 70 mph.
 This man's foolish action haunted him for the rest of his life.
 He avoided prosecution, but dropped out of school.
 He became an alcoholic.

-That one incident sucked the life out of him.
+That one incident sucked the life right out of him.
 He lost all motivation.
 He could never forget the look of terror on the boy's face just before his car ran over him.

 Until one day... the worker received a visitor.
 It was the mother of the young man he had killed.
 She said she had hated him for years and plotted her revenge.

-But recently she'd given her life to Jesus and now she wanted to forgive the man who'd killed her son.
+But recently she had given her life to Jesus and now she wanted to forgive the man who had killed her son.